Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

    $$
    T(n) = (n - 1) + (n - 2) + (n - 3) + ... + 2 + 1 + 0
    $$
-5. The formula for the sum of the first $n$ non-negiatve integers (also known as the sum of an arithmetic series) is given by:
+5. The formula for the sum of the first $n$ non-negative integers (also known as the sum of an arithmetic series) is given by:
    $$
    \sum_{i=0}^{n-1} i = \frac{n(n - 1)}{2}
    $$